composewell/streamly-coreutils/design/design.md

       echo :: (MonadAsync m, MonadCatch m, MonadIO m) => EchoOptions -> SerialT m Word8 -> Handle -> IO ()

-      FH.getBytes, FL.fromBytes

   ```

-   1. for stdout, second arg should be "/dev/stdout"
-   2. writes the characters in the stream to the file
+   1. writes the bytes in the stream to the handle
    (as echo's output can be redirected to a file)

 * cat